allenli873/Retrace/README.md

 - UI Improvements (have color carry over to item)
 - Location Data
-- Maybe some ARKit features?
+- ARKit + Location Data to represent where the object is through walls